taladar/icinga2-api/README.md

 Actions are not supported yet.

-Event streams are not supported yet.
+Event Streams are supported in the async version of the client, supporting all event types.
+There is no handling of connection loss within this crate at this time.

 Retrieving status data is not supported yet.